pauliusUzusenis/PokeFriends/README.md

-Live Demo:
-https://pauliusuzusenis.github.io/pokefriends/

-List of pokemons with ability to search and view detailed info of your favorite pokemon.
+Displays a list of pokemons with ability to search and view detailed info of your favorite pokemon.
 Enjoy!

 Stack: ReactJS, Redux, Hooks, fetchAPI.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Live Demo:
+https://pauliusuzusenis.github.io/pokefriends/

 ## Available Scripts